Suredbits/slate/source/index.html.md

  get     |  GET games/year/month/day | Returns data for games on that scheduled for that date. get     |  GET games/year/month/day/teamId | Returns data for games played by a specific team on that date.

+<aside class="warning">Due to inconsistencies in how NBA publishes game start times, some start times may be inaccurate.</aside>

 ## Players

 > Example Players Request